top of page

 The Village of La Passe

-Named for the annual Canada Goose migration which helped to feed the early settlers and Algonquin people.
+Named for the annual Canada Goose migration which helped to feed the early settlers and Algonquin Anishinaabeg people.
 Beginning as a logging community that worked closely with those in Fort Colounge, Quebec, logging operations continue in La Passe to this day, though no new logs are floated downriver.

 After the spring melt or heavy storms, it is common to see logs, sunken decades ago, resurface making for dangerous obstacles while navigating.